Cestrum nocturnum

 Cestrum nocturnum, the lady of the night, night-blooming jasmine, night-blooming jessamine, night-scented jessamine, night-scented cestrum or poisonberry, is a species of plant in the potato family Solanaceae.
-It is native to the West Indies, but naturalized in South Asia.
+It is native to Mexico, Central America and northern South America and is naturalized in South Asia.

 Despite its common name, the species is not a "true jasmine" and not of the genus Jasminum.

 Description

 Cestrum nocturnum is an evergreen woody shrub with slender branches growing to 4 m tall.
 The plant is multi-branched and heavily foliated.
 The leaves are simple, narrow lanceolate, 6–20 cm long and 2–4.5 cm broad, smooth and glossy, with an entire margin.
 Towards the front they are pointed or tapered, the base is rounded or blunt.
 The leaf stalks are 0.8 to 2 cm long.

 Inflorescences

 The flowers are greenish-white, with a slender tubular corolla 2–2.5 cm long with five acute lobes, 10–13 mm diameter when open at night, and are produced in cymose inflorescences.
 A powerful, sweet perfume is released at night.
 The mostly multi-flowered, drooping inflorescences are terminal or axillary.
 They are clustered, sparsely branched panicles, on the inflorescence axes of which there are herbaceous bracts.
 The five sepals are fused to form a bell-shaped, approximately 2 mm long calyx and have five pointed tips, which are slightly enlarged, ribbed and acutely pointed on the fruit.
 The inside and outside of the calyx are finely haired.

 The fruit is a white berry 10 mm long by 5 mm diameter.
 There is also a variety with yellowish flowers.
 There are mixed reports regarding the toxicity of foliage and fruit.

+The Latin specific epithet, nocturnum, means 'at night' and is a reference to the plant's habit of blooming at night.